Certified Credit ExecutiveÂ® (CCEÂ®) Exam Study Guide

 - Credit Management: Principles and Practices, 4th edition by Dr. Charles Gahala, CCE

-- Understanding Financial Statements, 10th edition by Lyn M. Fraser
+- Understanding Financial Statements by Lyn M. Fraser

 - Manual of Credit and Commercial Laws, by NACM

 - Antitrust, Restraint of Trade, and Unfair Competition: Myth Vs. Reality by Wanda Borges, Esq.